The Dr Sarno Back Pain Relief Method,

 ~ J. Krishnamurti

-One profound example of this is a person trying to edit their own writings.
+One profound example of this is a person trying to edit their own writings, such as a long article or a book.
 No matter how many times they re-read their work, they’ll very often not see errors that are clearly present.
 (Just ask ME! … It takes three or four times longer to edit these articles than it does to originally write them!)

 In many cases, the mind “knows” what’s supposed to be on the page; so that’s what it sees.